shoaiyb/sysa/_posts/2021-03-25-build-php-routing-system.md

 ---
 layout: post
-title: Building A PHP Routing System
+title: "Building A PHP Routing System"
 description: "Routing is the process of parsing a URI and determining the appropriate action to take."
 author: shoaiyb
-image: assets/images/php-routing.jpg
+image: assets/images/php-routing-system.webp
 imageshadow: true
-category: [ PHP, DEVELOP ]
+category: [ PHP, Beginner, Develop ]
 toc: true
 ---